Gaël Gendron

 We evaluate the performance of large language models on abstract reasoning tasks and show that they fail to adapt to unseen reasoning chains, highlighting a lack of generalization and robustness.

-Large Language Models Abstract Reasoning Evaluation Out-of-distribution Generalization
+Large Language Models Abstract Reasoning Evaluation Out-Of-Distribution Generalization